docker/docs/ee/ucp/authorization/congigure-rbac-kube.md

 Kubernetes provides 2 types of role grants:

 - `ClusterRoleBinding` which applies to all namespaces
-- `RoleBinding1` which applies to a specific namespace
+- `RoleBinding` which applies to a specific namespace

 To create a grant for a Kuberenetes role in the UCP web interface: